In this section

 We don’t give advice on business debts or disputes about business partnerships, or debt-related court proceedings outside of Queensland.

+We may give general legal advice to people who owe money or who are in debt in Queensland.
 Our Consumer Protection Unit can give specialist legal advice and help with disputes with credit providers and insurers.

 Caxton Legal Centre Consumer Law Service gives free specialist legal advice to people with consumer and consumer credit legal problems, including loans, bankruptcy, debt collection, mortgage brokers and financial advisors.

 Gladstone Community Advisory Service gives free legal advice about consumer matters.